gravyjones-rbx/moonsec-string-dump/readme.md

 then we add some code to dump the longest string in stack right before we crash
 * I found these crash sections by manually running two moon sec files and seeing where they crashed, one file compiled for lua and one for roblox executors

+# testing this a month after I built it and it doesnt appear that the the anti anti tamper is working looks like i may have to make a custom luua vm :(